AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/CODE_OF_CONDUCT.md

 ## Consequences of Unaccpetable behavior

 Participants who are asked to stop any inappropriate behaviour are expected to comply immediately.
 This applies to any platform, either online or in-person.
-If a participant engages in behaviour that violates this code of conduct, the organisers may warn the offender, ask them to leave the event or platform (without refund), and/or initiate an investigation into the Code of Conduct violation and impose appropriate sanctions.
+If a participant engages in behaviour that violates this code of conduct, the organisers may warn the offender, ask them to leave the event or platform (without refund), and/or initiate an investigation into the Code of Conduct violation, impose appropriate sanctions, and/or take other actions as appropriate.